sergeylukin/anomaly-bear/README.md

 In order to prepare (wrangle) data for plotting, run `bash ./scripts/wrangle.sh`

-Upload wrangled JSON to observablehq.
+Upload wrangled JSON from `./tmp/charts/` to observablehq.

 Run the plot inside observablehq.